-You must provide the Benefits Administrator with a certificate of disability signed by a doctor that is duly licensed and approved by the Surgeon General of the United States.
+You must provide the Benefits Administrator with a certificate of disability signed by a licensed physician.
 You may be asked to provide supporting evidence before your claim is approved.

-If you voluntarily stop working because you are disabled and you have fewer than five years of judicial or creditable civilian service, you will receive a lump sum refund of your retirement and survivor benefit contributions, if any.
+If you voluntarily stop working because you are disabled and you have fewer than five years of judicial and creditable civilian service, you will receive a lump sum refund of your contributions.